barqy/CleaningProject/README.md

 The activities are given by their ids, so we replace them by match merging them with activity\_labels.txt file.

 Finally, we merge train and test data into one long data set with subject numbers and activity names, which has only the features we selected (means and stds).
-So, we aggregate this set by subject and acrivity, and write into a resulting file.
+So, we aggregate this set by subject and activity, calculate means, then write into a resulting file.